 Adding categories and sorting activities

-When you first go into the gradebook (from the 'Administration' menu in a unit: Administration > Unit administration > Grades), a table will be displayed with all the students as row headers and most of the activities in the unit as column headers.
+When you first go into the gradebook (from the 'Administration' menu in a unit: Administration > Unit administration > Gradebook setup), a table will be displayed with all the students as row headers and most of the activities in the unit as column headers.

 If the gradebook is being used, it is a good idea to group and categorise those activities that will be assessed.

 - From the first row of tabs in gradebook, select 'Setup'.

 - Click on the 'Add category' button near the bottom of the page.